Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 ---
-title: Velocity and physics
+title: Velocity, momentum and spring physics
-description: Query the velocity of any action and apply to spring or momentum physics.
+description: Engage users with velocity, momentum and spring physics.
 category: basics
 ---

-# Velocity and physics
+# Velocity, momentum and spring physics

 A core feature of Popmotion is the ability to query the `velocity` of **any** action.

 We can pass this `velocity` value to the `physics` action, to create smooth transitions from one action into either a momentum or spring-based physics-driven animation.

 ## Getting velocity